ahmed-al-balochi/LibreGaming/README.md

 # LibreGaming
-This a Python Program that downloads gaming required packages based on your Linux Distribution.
+Python Program that downloads gaming required packages based on your Linux Distribution.

 Table of contents